BLUE FOX | Accounting for Nonprofits and Social Enterprises

 Being able to analyze income and expenses according to location allows management to make better decisions about where to invest staff, time, and money to ensure profitability and sustainability.

-Brilliantly, this same classes tool in QuickBooks can be used to track program revenue and expenses.
+Brilliantly, this same classes tool in QuickBooks can be used to track a nonprofit program revenue and expenses.
 (Can you feel the excitement building?? #nerdalert)

 Using this method, you can allocate a percentage of staff salaries, general overhead, and direct program costs to each program WITHOUT adding a gazillion lines to your Chart of Accounts.